-Council are recommended:
+The Committee are recommended :

-1. To note the implications of this updated financial forecast.
+1. To note the implications of this updated financial forecast, and to also note that this update report will be presented to the Council meeting on 8th February 2016.

-CORPORATE PRIORITIES To Promote the Enhancement of The Natural & Built Environment (Place) ٧ To Encourage Cohesive Communities (People) ٧ To Promote a Thriving Economy (Prosperity) ٧ To Meet Expectations of our Customers (Performance) ٧
+CORPORATE PRIORITIES To Promote the Enhancement of The Natural & Built Environment (Place) V To Encourage Cohesive Communities (People) ٧ To Promote a Thriving Economy (Prosperity) V To Meet Expectations of our Customers (Performance) ٧